 I encourage enquiries from highly motivated students who wish to undertake undergraduate or graduate training with me.
 The School of Environmental Studies offers BA, BSc, MA, MSc and PhD degrees, as well as professional training in ecological restoration that can be done in tandem with undergraduate and graduate studies.

-Much as I'd like to offer space to the many amazing students who inquire about working with me as graduate students in the School of Environmental Studies, my focus is on three areas of research: ecological restoration, new natures and long-term landscape change in mountain landscapes.
+My focus is on three areas of research: ecological restoration, new natures and long-term landscape change in mountain landscapes.
 I try to focus my efforts to develop strong teams of students, staff and partners.
 If you think there might be a fit, please contact me to begin a conversation.

 Generally, I take between 1 and 3 new graduate students each year.
 These students will have been in contact with me many months in advance of the application deadline, and applied for external scholarship or fellowship support.
 Developing a clear financial support plan that includes external funding support is imperative.